Kazantsevo, Romanovsky District, Altai Krai

 Kazantsevo (Казанцево) is a rural locality (a selo) and the administrative center of Kazantsevskoye Rural Settlement of Romanovsky District, Altai Krai, Russia.
 The population was 283 in 2016.
 There are 8 streets.

 Geography

 Kazantsevo is located 18 km northeast of Romanovo (the district's administrative centre) by road.
 Mamontovo is the nearest rural locality.
+Salt lake Gorkoye lies close to the southern side of the town.